-6.2 Distribution of Printed Materials.
-Officially registered campus organizations may distribute materials on campus provided they adhere to the Procedures for Distribution of Printed Materials Policy as printed in this handbook.
+Distribution of Printed Materials Policy as printed in this handbook.
 Failure to comply with the policy and procedures may result in the cancellation of this privilege and/or the suspension of the organization.
 Distributing students and campus organizations will be responsible for cleaning up any litter that may result from such distributions.

-7. Procedure for Amendment
+6. Procedure for Amendment

-Amendments to the Student Organizations Policy may be initiated by any member of the university community through the coordinator of student organizations.
-The coordinator will forward the amendments through the appropriate channels with final approval granted by the university president.
+Amendments to the Student Organizations Policy may be initiated by any member of the university community through the Department of Leadership Initiatives.
+The department will forward the amendments through the appropriate channels with final approval granted by the university president.